remla25-team15/operation/docs/deployment.md

 # Deployment architecture

-Our deployment is organized as a Helm chart and includes several templates for the microservices,monitoring components, and service mesh infrastructure.
+Our deployment is organized as a Helm chart and includes several templates for the microservices, monitoring components, and service mesh infrastructure.
 All components are deployed to a Kubernetes cluster and interact over a service mesh provided by Istio.